Home How it works Tutors Subjects Insights FAQ Homeschool Consultation

 Frequently Asked Questions

 Yes.
-IGCSE is widely used by homeschooled students.
-Students study at home and sit the same examinations as school students as private candidates through British Council centres.
-The certificate is identical.
+IGCSE is widely used by homeschooled students globally.
+Students study at home — independently or with a tutor — and sit the same examinations as school students as private candidates, typically through the British Council.
+The certificate received is identical to that of a school student.

-5–8 subjects.
-A minimum of 5 is recommended for university entry.
-Quality matters more than quantity — six strong grades are more valuable than nine average ones.
+5–8 subjects is the standard range.
+A minimum of 5 is recommended for university entry, including Maths and English Language.
+Homeschooled students should prioritise quality of preparation over quantity — 6 strong grades are more valuable than 9 average ones.

 Velocity Tuition Academy — Homeschool IGCSE Support

-Specialist 1-on-1 online tutoring for homeschooled students: Mathematics, Physics, Chemistry, Biology, Economics, Business, Accounting, English, French, Urdu, Computer Science.
+Specialist 1-on-1 online tutoring for homeschooled students: Maths, Physics, Chemistry, Biology, Economics, Business, Accounting, English, French, Urdu, Computer Science.

-Boards: Cambridge IGCSE · Edexcel IGCSE · A-Levels · IB Diploma · IB MYP
+Boards: Cambridge International IGCSE · Pearson Edexcel IGCSE · A-Levels · IB Diploma · IB MYP

 Serving homeschooling families in Dubai, Abu Dhabi, Riyadh, Jeddah, Doha, Kuwait City, Manama, Muscat, Kuala Lumpur, Singapore, Cairo, London and Manchester.
 All sessions are 1-on-1 and fully online.